Research

 Research Goals

 In addition to the 85 billion neurons in the brain, we find at least as many glial cells.
 The research focus of GliaLab is to discover physiological roles of a subtype of glial cells called astrocytes, in the awake-behaving and sleeping brain as well as identifying roles of astrocytes in brain disorders.
 Astrocytes serve a wide array of functions in the brain.
 On the one hand, they are caretakers of the brain by controlling the composition of the extracellular fluids.
 In particular they are key for removing excess neurotransmitter and K+ in relation to neuronal activity.
-Moreover, they display a rich repertoire of cellular signaling, that likely enable them to more direcly interact with neurons.
+Moreover, they display a rich repertoire of cellular signaling, that likely enable them to more directly interact with neurons.

 Our main research interests are as follows: